resmio/featuredeploy/README.md

 178.62.231.207
 ```

-The feature will be deployed to the given ip, until then the build process is monitored, HTTP basic authentification is used.
+The feature will be deployed to the printed ip, until then the build process can be monitored over HTTP, basic authentication is used.

 To list deployed instances:
 ```